nattyhawkins/scraper/README.md

 - Clone of download the repo
 - `pipenv` to install python packages
 - Can add / remove x from test names then run file to run tests.
 Full program not yet complete.
+- If something goes wrong and the headless browser does not terminate when the program end, Mac users run: `pkill -f "(chrome)?(--headless)"`

 ## Focus